None of the Biblical passages support the idea of universal reincarnation.

 However, the different eastern religions like Hinduism, Jainism, and Buddhism have differed in their faith on rebirth.
 Further, the Islam as well as the most dominant religion of the world, Christianity, having its origin in the west, have largely denied reincarnation, though some sub-sects still show interest in it.

+The incarnation is the Christian belief that God took human form by becoming Jesus.
+Incarnation literally means ‘to take on flesh’.
 For Christians, the incarnation shows that Jesus was fully God and fully human.
 It is an essential part of belief in the Trinity , and in many ways it forms the basis of Christianity.

 How many lives do a human have?